 Anything can be a "mindfulness cue" - make a pen mark on the back of your hand!

 When you see or hear your cue, pause.
 Ask where your attention is at, and take a minute to explore the answer.
-Is it caught up in your mind, lost in thoughts and emotions and stories?
+Is it caught up in mind-made activity, lost in thoughts and emotions and stories?
 If so, bring it back to the present moment, and whatever you are doing right here and now.

 As you train yourself to do this, the next step is bringing it to daily situations that trigger the behavior you find unskillful.

 When those situations occur, make your first response be to pause.
 Ask where your attention is at - is it being dragged down a path fueled by labels, feelings, thoughts, emotions, and stories?
 If so, recognize you are now observing this activity, and - because you are aware of what's happening - you no longer have to follow it down that path.

 In summary, there are two parts to the equation.
-Developing the skill through meditation, and apply the skill through being mindful.
+Develop the skill through meditating, and apply the skill by being mindful.
 To see the benefits of your practice, you need to do both.